d9pouces/django-floor/README.md

 1) You can prevent Python code to be directly called by JS: @connect(path='demo.my_signal', allow_from_client=False)
 2) You can prevent Python code to call JS signals call('demo.my_signal', request, None, \*\*kwargs)
 3) You can propagate signals to all sessions of the logged user (use USER instead of SESSION), any logged user (use BROADCAST), or a limited set of users with {USER: ['username']}
+4) Several functions (both JS and Python) can be connected to the same signal

 Batteries included